To opt out of MEA dues:

 Frequently Asked Questions

-In exchange for this unusual benefit, MEA is legally obligated to represent all employees in the workplace, including those who choose not to join the union as members.
+In exchange for the monopoly on this particular service, the MEA is legally obligated to represent all employees in the workplace, including those who choose not to join the union as members.

 People have many reasons for not wanting to support the union.
 Some simply do not believe the services the union provides are worth the dues it charges.
 Others may find the union’s one-size-fits-all agenda does not serve them well because they are new to the profession, have a specialty that is not acknowledged in bargaining, or they believe their effectiveness is undercompensated.
 Some resent the union’s role in enabling and defending underperforming employees.
 Many find the union’s political activity and use of dues to advance partisan causes, candidates and ideology distasteful.
 Still others believe that union officials are inattentive and unaccountable to their membership.